A reader asked:

 My credit score isn’t following the rules you described on How much will my credit score change if…?

 I cleared a default two months ago and my score hardly changed.
 And four days ago another default should have gone but I can see it’s still there on ClearScore.
 What do I have to do?
-Should I complain to ClearScore or the creditors?
+Should I complain to ClearScore?

-Why didn’t repaying a debt make a difference?
+Why didn’t repaying a debt increase his score?

 So the reader can’t get this “corrected” because the system is working the way it is supposed to.